Diversity, Equity, Inclusion, & Justice Goals

 Increasing diversity requires identifying lack of representation and seeking to reconstruct the institutions that created it.
 To help identify this in citations, I created a citation overrepresentation tool, a Jupyter notebook that takes a bibliography and returns which labs, institutions, & journals you cite the most.
 This was inspired by a similar tool which identifies the gender distribution of citations.
 To start to reconstruct the system that created this bias, my practice and recommendations are to remove bias from literature searches and actively seek out underrepresented voices.
 For the first part, I recommend subscribing to bioRxiv and ‘lower impact’ journal tables of contents and using keyword searches in literature searches rather than just citing papers mentioned in reviews.
 For the second part, I recommend finding scientists through #BlackinNeuro and similar lists to follow on Twitter, Pubmed, and ResearchGate.
 These lists are incredible, though they do put the onus on underrepresented scientists to identify themselves.
 To try to contribute to that effort, I created a second Jupyter notebook, a speaker finder tool which, given a list of keywords, searches bioRxiv & Pubmed and returns the authors with the most publications that match that keyword, including contact information.
 It can also optionally estimate the gender and ethnicity of the speakers using APIs, though there are many caveats to this approach, as discussed in the notebook.

-I am co-chairing the 2023 Inhibition in the CNS Gordon Research Seminar.
+I co-chaired the 2023 Inhibition in the CNS Gordon Research Seminar.
 My co-chair (Lauren Hewitt) and I have worked hard to make the conference as diverse and inclusive as possible, as explained in detail here.

-I currently mentor underrepresented students applying to graduate programs with Project Short and the Stanford Neuroscience Graduate Application Assistance Program.
+I currently mentor underrepresented students applying to graduate programs with Project Short and students with disabilities with DisabledinSTEM.
 I also evaluate applications for internships designed to recruit underrepresented students for the Stanford Summer Research Program and the Simons Foundation Summer Undergraduate Research Fellowship.
 I recently synthesized my takeaways from Equity in Science by Dr. Julie Posselt as a series of chapter summaries and as a lab culture discussion session I moderated at a collaboration retreat.